doctorfree/nvim-lazyman/README.md

 	else
 	  brew_install typescript
 	fi
-  for server in ansible bash haskell sql lua typescript yaml do
+  # for server in ansible bash haskell sql lua typescript yaml
+  for server in haskell
+  do
 		brew_install "${server}-language-server"
   done